 I also do capoeira (a Brazilian martial art), which is good for having a complete break, to get away and do something physical.
 It’s important to stay healthy and get away from the machine sometimes!

 Ambient intelligence will also be interesting to watch as it improves.
-There will be a benefit to the end user hopefully, rather than all the users data being harvested for businesses benefit.
-I’m looking forward to a time when we have greater control over our own data, and can opt in more easily to services that are on demand and always available.
+There will be a benefit to the end user hopefully, rather than all the user's data being harvested for businesses benefit.
+I’m looking forward to a time when we have greater control over our own data and can opt in more easily to services that are on demand and always available.

 Wearables could also become more helpful to people, as well as the great possibilities of VR (virtual reality).
 We’re also just at the start of the Big Data revolution, you haven’t seen anything there yet!
 It has the potential to transform so many industries.

 Privacy is really important.
 If people are not using adblockers then they should really ask themselves why not.
-We basically haemorrhage our personal information onto the web every times that we use it and so far the end user is not benefitting from this, instead we are simply fodder for the advertising companies.
+We basically haemorrhage our personal information onto the web every time that we use it and so far the end user is not benefitting from this, instead, we are simply fodder for the advertising companies.
 It will be good when people can benefit from all this data that’s being harvested.

 Not yet.
-We may reintroduce game development and game design in the near future perhaps but we are focussed on what’s hot in industry and the market and are also constrained by the length of our programmes.
+We may reintroduce game development and game design in the near future perhaps but we are focussed on what’s hot in the industry and the market and are also constrained by the length of our programmes.
 We need to make our participants employable.
 The growth of VR (virtual reality) means that it could become relevant to the jobs market reasonably soon, but that’s still unlikely in the short term.
-For the moment we design our Honours and Ordinary Degree curriculum around the coding languages that are high demand by employers and that will enable participants to build cutting edge digital products that will awe and inspire.
+For the moment we design our Honours and Ordinary Degree curriculum around the coding languages that are in high demand by employers and that will enable participants to build cutting edge digital products that will awe and inspire.